Skip to content

 What’s it about?

-A single-centre retrospective cohort study based in a paediatric surgical intensive care unit in Paris, France evaluated whether implementing a bathing protocol of 4% chlorhexidine (CHG4%) for high-risk patients would alter the incidence rate of central-line associated bloodstream infection (CLABSI).
-Patients were included for analysis if they were 18 years old or younger, and received a temporary percutaneous central venous catheter (CVC) for at least one day during ICU admission.
+A single-centre retrospective cohort study in a paediatric surgical intensive care unit in Paris, France, evaluated whether implementing a bathing protocol of 4% chlorhexidine (CHG4%) for high-risk patients would alter the central-line associated bloodstream infection (CLABSI) incidence rate.
+Patients were included for analysis if they were 18 or younger and received a temporary percutaneous central venous catheter (CVC) for at least one day during ICU admission.

-The bathing protocol involved daily CHG4% skin bathing, in addition to the hospital’s usual CVC hygiene care procedures.
-This was implemented for those patients with at least one factor considered to be high-risk for CLABSI, including skin colonised with Staphyloccoccus aureus, presence of an invasive medical device, or immunosuppression.
+The bathing protocol involved daily CHG4% skin bathing and the hospital’s usual CVC hygiene care procedures.
+It was implemented for patients with at least one factor considered to be high-risk for CLABSI, including skin colonised with Staphylococcus aureus, the presence of an invasive medical device, or immunosuppression.

 Incidence rates from pre-intervention in 2014 and post-implementation of CHG4% protocol implementation in January 2015 were 6.1 and 2.3/1000 days respectively (P=0.007).
 The risk of CLABSI significantly increased in patients with more than one factor present, previous S. aureus carriage presence of at least one IMD.